MarketIN-Inc/marketin_laravel_bridge/README.md

 [Marketin] ✅ Conversion successfully sent to API [Marketin] Skipping Paystack auto-track: verification response was not JSON (when applicable)
 ```

+When `MARKETIN_DEBUG=true`, the queued payload will include `eventType: "purchase"` (or your configured default), and the sent payload will show `event_type: "purchase"` after normalization.

 #### SDK-based Paystack integration